infobloxopen/atlas-app-toolkit/auth/README.md

 )
 ```

-For more information about adding server-side gRPC interceptors, check out [the documentation](https://github.com/grpc-ecosystem/go-grpc-middleware) on the official gRPC GitHub repository.
+Again, the official gRPC GitHub repository [has documentation](https://github.com/grpc-ecosystem/go-grpc-middleware) to explain this process.

 ## Add the Default AuthZ Interceptor